-Nature of Business- Kala Pharmaceuticals, Inc. (the "Company") was incorporated on July 7, 2009, and is a clinical-stage biopharmaceutical company dedicated to the research, development and commercialization of innovative therapies for rare and severe diseases of the eye.
+Nature of Business- KALA BIO, Inc. (the "Company"), formerly known as Kala Pharmaceuticals, Inc., was incorporated on July 7, 2009, and is a clinical-stage biopharmaceutical company dedicated to the research, development and commercialization of innovative therapies for rare and severe diseases of the eye.
+On August 2, 2023, the Company changed its name from Kala Pharmaceuticals, Inc. to KALA BIO, Inc.